fraserphysics/make-novice/setup.md

 ## Files

-You need to download some files to follow this lesson:
+You need to clone a git repository to get files to follow this lesson.
+We've made a seperate branch in the repository for each episode so that as we transition from one episode to the next you can save your work on the old branch and check-out the next branch to get files that are identical to the ones the instructor is using.
+Here are the steps

 1. Open a Bash shell window.